AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 2. take responsibility over the technical debt and pay it.
 3. recognize where debt is inevitable, necessary, or can be to your advantage otherwise.
 4. when choosing a platform/dependency, stick to well-known ones that are likely to keep existing and update your dependencies when you can in order to not fall too far behind.
-5.

-## Legacy Software.
+### Legacy Software and Debt Bankruptcy

 Legacy software is a mix of that "debt bankruptcy" and can apply to being locked down to a platform that is no longer moving.
 The debt may become so great that the company will declare "bankruptcy" and start all over.
 It's more common than you'd think.

 Twitter itself started as a Ruby application.
-Ruby could no longer fulfill Twitter's feed so they declared "bankruptcy" on their application and wrote a new one from scratch using Scala and a combination of other languages.
+Ruby could no longer fulfill Twitter's needs so they declared "bankruptcy" on their application and wrote a new one from scratch using Scala and a combination of other languages.
 Facebook uses PHP and to push it to its limits, they've also started working on their custom PHP implementation.
 They continuously pay for their debt by improving their platform to meet their needs at which point, the debt is no longer there.
+Both platforms took on the debt of using languages that are difficult to scale out to millions of users in order to start serving the application as quickly as possible.

 So what happens to that old software?
 It becomes "legacy software".
 Legacy software often makes us thing of "time long ago".
 It makes us think of Java, of Windows XP and Internet Explorer 6, it makes us think of large dusty computers with code written in the 90s.
 And you're half-right, there's plenty of those and plenty of companies hiring new developers to completely rewrite their application.
 But until the rewrite is done and every feature and every user migrated, there's still "legacy software", the old version, to deal with.

-Legacy software is a fickle.
+Legacy software is fickle.
 It *always* feels old, terrible, and you're wondering who was drinking or smoking what when they wrote it.
 Often times, we get to look at our own software become legacy for one reason or another and so we realize just how far we've come from it.
 The problem is that it *works* for its purposes right now and it's difficult to move away from that or justify a rewrite.

 Imagine a manager's position on a decision like this one.
 After hearing about the current system's limitations, he or she has several different options.
 One of them is to ask the developers to write a better system with modern methodologies, platform, and libraries.
 The plan to make the modern version of the software is a difficult one to follow and we can go over that.
 After all, you may be tasked with this yourself.

-### Starting Over
+#### Starting Over

 One of the inevitabilities with legacy software is starting over.
 There are still companies out there running obscure old versions of hardware and software because they can't justify a rewrite.
 The investment they made was so large and vast that paying very high salaries to developers that can fix bugs and problems year after year is cheaper than starting over.